asphodelian/asphodelian/README.md

 <p> Welcome to the @asphodelian github!
 Hope you enjoy your stay as you peruse my repos 👋 </p>

 <p> A statistics graduate planning to dive into data analytics and more!
+As such, I'm currently pursuing my master's in Data Science at SFSU!
 But, I am a creative person, a storyteller, and an artist.
 Maybe, with all the data in the world, I can tell you all a story and paint you a picture about it all. </p>

 <p> Currently, I'm working with Professor Tao He for the summer ☀️ Take a peek of my work so far on TCR-Project! </p>